 Yesterday TRM listed the first 10 of 50 (yes that is fifty!) reasons why tourists visit Turangi and return again and again.
 The first ten reasons are always the easiest… Today we continue with the next 10 in no particular order… (Note that these wonderful holiday attractions are only available if you stay in Turangi – i.e. Taupo, aka Toe-paw, is fifty km north on busy congested SH1 – much too far away to bother with…)

-11 – Lakes – Such a wide variety of beautiful mainly uninhabited bush lined natural volcanic lakes, from the largest lake in NZ – Lake Taupo – to tiny hidden lake – Lake Rotopounamu (Greenstone Lake) to Lake Kuratau or to privately owned lakes (Lake Rotoaira – see image on right) to trophy trout alpine lake – Lake Otamangakau.
+11 – Lakes – Such a wide variety of beautiful mainly uninhabited bush-lined natural volcanic lakes, from the largest lake in NZ – Lake Taupo – to the tiny hidden lake – Lake Rotopounamu (Greenstone Lake) to Lake Kuratau or to privately owned lakes (Lake Rotoaira – see image on right) to trophy trout alpine lake – Lake Otamangakau.
 These may look over-full at maximum levels but that may also be because of displacement pressures caused by zillions of large trophy trout that inhabit these lakes waiting for anglers.

-Lake O. is a man-made lake, or more of a large alpine puddle created at the exposed head-water swamp of the W(h?)anganui River as a hydro storage dam.
+Lake O. is a man-made lake or more of a large alpine puddle created at the exposed head-water swamp of the W(h?)anganui River as a hydro storage dam.
 This shallow lake has now developed into our trophy fishery.
-A magic place on a good day, a hell hole on a cold windy day (when it is closed off for spawning in winter).
+A magic place on a good day, and a hell hole on a cold windy day (when it is closed off for spawning in winter).

 In Tongariro National Park there are more – Tama Lakes are the main feature on the day trip from Whakapapa Village to the Waihohonu Hut off the Desert Road.
 There is even a summit lake on the top of Mt.
 Ruapehu.
 All scenic beauties with their own charm – they are so good that each could qualify as a tourist destination.

-12 – Skiing – New Zealand’s largest most popular ski field being totally redeveloped this season but you do not have to be a proficient skier for the new kids “Happy Valley” facilities and more learner ski runs and adjacent facilities, cafes, etc. than any other in the South Island.
+12 – Skiing – New Zealand’s largest most popular ski field was totally redeveloped but you do not have to be a proficient skier for the new kids “Happy Valley” facilities and more learner ski runs and adjacent facilities, cafes, etc. than any other in the South Island.
 New enclosed high-speed gondolas (aka sky wakas) have replaced the old chair lifts.
 These improve tourist access to the upper slopes up to the Knoll Ridge cafe – 2020m elevation – even on windy days when the ski fields used to be closed off.